Hodge Theory for Combinatorial Geometries: Homology and cohomology

 The \emph{group of Minkowski weights} on $\Sigma$ is the group

 where $\text{MW}_k(\Sigma):=\big\{\text{$k$-dimensional Minkowski weights on $\Sigma$}\big\} \subseteq \mathbb{Z}^{\Sigma_k}$. \end{definition}

 The group of Minkowski weights was studied by Fulton and Sturmfels in the context of toric geometry \cite{Fulton-Sturmfels}.
 An equivalent notion of stress space was independently pursued by Lee in \cite{Lee}.
+Both were inspired by McMullen, who introduced the notion of weights on polytopes and initiated the study of its algebraic properties \cite{PolytopeAlgebra,Weights}.
 We record here some immediate properties of the group of Minkowski weights on $\Sigma$.

 \begin{enumerate}[(1)]\itemsep 5pt \item The group $\text{MW}_0(\Sigma)$ is canonically isomorphic to the group of integers: